rajesh545862/game/README.md

 6.setup frontend :
 Navigate to the frontend directory: cd ../frontend

-7.Install the React dependencies: npm install
+7.Install the React dependencies using: npm install

-8.Start the React development server: npm start
+8.Start the React development server by using: npm start

 9. The React app should now be running,  on port 3000.
 Open  web browser and go to http://localhost:3000 to view the application.